 There is no better way to experience a new place than tasting its delicious local foods.
 The Bengali cuisine is characterized by a sweet taste through the use of sweet spices like dry fruits and this is strong a Persian influence from the Mughal kings who once ruled Kolkata.
 The Delish local foods of Kolkata are endless but the must-tastes are

-- Kathi roll of Kolkata- a flattened dough made of wheat that is heated on both sides with some oil on a pan and rolled with stuffing of either cooked vegetables or cooked diced chicken along with some freshly prepared seasoning
+- Kathi roll of Kolkata- a flattened dough made of wheat that is heated on both sides with some oil on a pan and rolled with a stuffing of either cooked vegetables or cooked diced chicken along with some freshly prepared seasoning

-- Rasagulla- a signature style desert from Kolkata.
+- Rasagulla- a signature-style desert from Kolkata.

-Our top picks for the best Bengali and Indian food joints are Kusum Rolls, Bhojohori Manna and Sher-e-Punjab.
-For street food in Kolkata we suggest visiting Deckers Lane and New Market which are filled with street stalls selling all kinds of Bengali delicacies at throw away prices.
+Our top picks for the best Bengali and Indian food joints are Kusum Rolls, Bhojohori Manna, and Sher-e-Punjab.
+For street food in Kolkata, we suggest visiting Deckers Lane and New Market which are filled with street stalls selling all kinds of Bengali delicacies at throw-away prices.
 No trip to Kolkata is complete without tasting the local foods of Bengal.

-While there are many ways to reach Kolkata for the locales including the popular bus, train and private car modes, we highly recommend taking a flight to Kolkata which simplifies the accessibility of Kolkata for people from far off places.
+While there are many ways to reach Kolkata for the locales including the popular bus, train and private car modes, we highly recommend taking a flight to Kolkata which simplifies the accessibility of Kolkata for people from far-off places.
 International travellers from the United States can have their cheap flights to Kolkata booked on Indian Eagle.
 If you are flying to Kolkata, you will be landing at Netaji Subash Chandra Bose International Airport (CCU) located at Dum Dum in West Bengal, about 17 km from the city center of Kolkata.

 Suggested Read: Best Time to Visit Kolkata: The Cultural Capital of India

 How to get around Kolkata